 LEARNING IN THE FIELD

-The backpacking can be done by beginners and we will not be backpacking every day.
-No prior hiking experience is necessary but the backpacking will be strenuous.
-You need to be in decent shape, able to carry a loaded pack 5-10 miles on the days we do backpack, and have no chronic/debilitating injuries.
+The backpacking and canoeing can be done by beginners.
+Prior hiking experience is not necessary, but you do need to be able to carry a loaded pack 5-10 miles on our backpacking days and have no chronic/debilitating injuries.
 Minimum impact camping will be stressed.
-In between backpacks we will resupply where you can do laundry, buy food, pick up the mail, etc. Enrollment is limited to 12 students.

 We work hard to provide a safe learning environment in the backcountry.
 The wildlands classroom, however, is different from studying on campus.
-You need to be aware of the normal risks of backpacking including, but not limited to, physical injury, flashfloods, lightning storms, cross country travel, snake and tick bite, etc. In general, we will be away from typical emergency response services, hospitals, and medical assistance.
-Your instructor will have training in wilderness first aid but we are not health care professionals.
-In event of an emergency we will do our best to get you to proper care.
-We will also establish basic safety procedures at the beginning of the program.
+You need to be aware of the normal risks of backpacking and river travel including but not limited to: snakebite, physical injury, getting lost, lightning storms, etc. In general, we will be away from typical emergency response services, hospitals, and medical assistance.
+I have training in wilderness first aid (certified Wilderness First Responder since 1998), but I am not a health care professional.
+In event of an emergency I will do my best to get you promptly to proper care.
+I will also establish basic safety procedures at the beginning of the program.

 Participants provide their own personal equipment.
-Items such as tents, stoves, pots are shared by everyone and organized by the instructor before the program.
+Group items (tents, stoves, pots) are shared by everyone and organized by the instructor.
 A detailed equipment list will be sent upon acceptance.